What is an Explainer Video and How It Works?

 Now, imagine that before going to the store, you had seen a video about this new product.
 The video explained how it works, how to use it, and why it’s the best solution for travelers like you.
-If it was convincing enough, you wouldn’t even go to the store for a regular dryer, and instead would order this one right away.
+If the video was convincing enough, you wouldn’t even go to the store for a regular dryer, and instead would order the new product.

 If an offering is new to the market, or it works in a complicated manner, customers might need to understand it better before purchasing it.
 At this point, explainer videos come both to the customers’ and marketers’ rescue.
 Within one or two minutes the potential customer learns exactly what the purpose of a product is, how it works, and whether he or she needs to buy it.

 Wondering how effective videos are for this purpose?
 Consider the following statistics: